-Azerbaijan and Armenia sign accord overseen by Trump at the White House
+Azerbaijan and Armenia sign accord brokered by Trump at the White House

 US president says the deal will bring peace and new economic opportunities for the two rivals, but issues remain.